asherkim815/permalist-modified/README.md

 ## About the App

-To-do list app which, upon logging in or registering (with email or OAuth 2.0),\
-saves and loads items using database (PostgreSQL).\
+To-do list app which, upon authenticating (with email or OAuth 2.0), saves in and loads from database (PostgreSQL) to-do items.

-This project came from a Udemy course by Angela Yu, The Complete 2024 Web Development Bootcamp.\
+This project came from a Udemy course by Angela Yu, The Complete 2024 Web Development Bootcamp.

 I modified it the following way:

 1. Add authentication